sirinehj/Custom-Odoo-Addons/README.md

 # Odoo Custom Addons – Learning & Experiments

-This repository contains my personal journey into Odoo development.
-All code here is tested on Odoo 18.0 and built within the `custom_addons` directory, which I use for hands-on learning and prototyping.
+This repository contains a journey into Odoo development.
+All code here is tested on Odoo 18.0 and built within the `custom_addons` directory, which was used for hands-on learning and prototyping.

 ## 🛠️ What's inside?